Near Horizon of 5D Rotating Black Holes from 2D Perspective: Review of 5D ERBH/CFT

 In the next two sections we confirm this result from the 2D perspective.
-For this propose we reduce the near horizon geometry to 2D by integrating out the angular coordinates.
+For this propose we reduce the 5D near horizon geometry \eqref{met0} to 2D theory by integrating out the angular coordinates.
 The resulting solution has an AdS$_2$ metric and two gauge fields related to two angular momenta.
-We show that the combination of the diffeomorphisms and gauge transformations of both of the gauge fields is consistent for investigating the variation of the boundary energy momentum tensor.
-In \S\ref{Examples} we show the agreement of 2D results with the 5D results for Myers-Perry black hole.
+We show that the combination of the diffeomorphism and gauge transformations of both of the gauge fields is consistent for investigating the variation of the boundary energy momentum tensor.
+In \S\ref{Examples} we show the agreement of 2D results with the 5D results for Myers-Perry black holes.